Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_numpy/numpy_array_funcs.md

 # Array functions

 Each time we created an array in the above examples, we have created a new numpy array *object* (if you are unfamiliar with objects, they are covered in the [intermediate course](../../Intermediate_python/objects)).
-The key thing to take away here is that by creating a new array object, you now have access to various methods associated with it... let's look at an example:
+The key thing to take away here is that by creating a new array object, you now have access to various methods associated with it... let's look at some examples.

-For any given array, a useful metric to access would be its size - this is achieved using the ```shape``` method - so for or *1-dimensional* zeros array, just type:
+For any given array, a useful metric to access would be its size - this is achieved using the ```shape``` method.
+First, create an array of ones (e.g. ```b = numpy.zeros(6)```), and then type:

 ```python
 b.shape